-- Plants breathe through their leaves.
-Do an experiment to observe plant respiration or breathing: - Place 2-3 fresh leaves of any plant in a glass bowl, preferably shallow. - Add lukewarm water to the bowl and submerge the leaves just below the surface.
-Make sure they stay in position. - Wait for 2-3 hours then come back to it.
+Add lukewarm or hot water to the bowl and submerge the leaves just below the surface.
+Make sure they stay in this position Wait for 2-3 hours then come back to it.
 What happened?
 You should see small bubbles forming on top of the leaves.
 They might be too small, so get closer to the leaves.
 The bubbles indicate that plants produced oxygen from breathing.

-Write down or draw some of the functions of different plant parts and compare them to human body parts responsible for those functions.

-Function Plant part Human body part e.g Breathing Leaves Lungs, nose
+Roots provide The stem tran rest of the pla Leaves use st and transported d from the root to the ts collected by the root e food for the plant (in 10 minutes Write down some of the functions of different plant parts and compare them to human body parts responsible for those functions.
+Function Plant parts Human body part e.g Breathing Leaves Lungs, nose